Scarlet Macaw (Ara macao)Spanish name: Guacamayo Rojo, Lapa

 This macaw graces forest canopies from Mexico to central South America.
-In Costa Rica, it is more common on the Pacific slope than the Carribbean.

 The Scarlet Macaw nests in large holes in tall living or dead trees; they do not dig these holes, but rely on finding cavities that are high off the ground and have vertical entrances.
 Finding enough of such trees can be a limiting factor for these birds to maintain populations in an area, especially because some bee species occupy the same kind of tree cavity.
 A macaw pair will lay 1-2 eggs per season in such a nest and raise them together.
 These macaws are serially monogamous, but they may change mates after several seasons.

 In 1900, these parrots could still be seen in forests throughout Central America; by 1950, however, due to habitat destruction, they were absent from the Caribbean slope except in the Northwest.
 They have also suffered from the pet trade; fortunately, today they are protected in every country in which they live.

 This macaw largely forages in the canopy, eating large seeds, fruits and nuts in trees.
 Searching for the almond-sized and almond-shaped seed hidden beneath the tough, fibrous nut, the macaw chips out big chunks of the hard fruit using the sharp edge of its lower mandible; once it hits the nut, it slices through the outer fruit and picks out its meal.
 These can be rapid foragers: a flock of 10 birds can carpet the ground with three hundred of these fruits in a single hour as they look for the seeds.